Quasimondo/ComfyUI-QuasimondoNodes/README.md

 * `Custom Shader`: This allows you to integrate your own OpenGL shaders.
 Even allows to generate animations. (uses the moderngl library)
 * `Spring Mesh`: This node is still very much work in progress - the idea is to distort a mesh using motion maps or flows  (uses the moderngl library)
+* `Video Queue Manager`: This node allows to process an entire folder containing videos one-by-one and frame-by-frame when used in conjunction with auto queue.
+* `Folder Queue Manager`: This node allows to process an entire folder sub-folders one-by-one in conjunction with auto queue.

 ## Install